|

 Topics to be discussed include:

-- Water quality management and modeling,
+- Water quality management and modeling used in analysis and design,

 - Introduction to water/wastewater treatment unit processes,